-- → UVA programs = Program Tuition & Fees + Non-billable expenses Consult the Budget Sheet at the top of the program page. - → Exchange programs = UVA Tuition & Fees + Other expenses Consult SFS for your UVA Tuition + Fee rates.
+- → UVA programs = Program Tuition & Fees + Non-billable expenses Consult the Budget Sheet link or Costs and Finances tab at the top of the program page. - → Exchange programs = UVA Tuition & Fees + Other expenses Consult SFS for your UVA Tuition + Fee rates.
 A list of the types of expenses to expect plus links to the host institution website are on the program page.
 Housing will be paid to the host institution or privately, depending on your host's housing options. - → Outside programs = Program Tuition & Fees + UVA Admin Fee + Other expenses Program Tuition + Fees and estimates of non-billable expenses can be found on program provider websites.
 Information about the UVA Admin Fee is found on our Fees, Billing, and Payments page.

 As with all things, there are exceptions in certain cases!
-Look carefully at the Fact Sheet (particularly the "Tuition Payments Made To" and "Admin Fee" fields), Budget Sheet (if available), and information on the rest of the program page for confirmation for your program.
+Look carefully at the Fact Sheet or Information Sheet (particularly the "Tuition Payments Made To" and "Admin Fee" fields), Budget Sheet or Costs and Finances tab (if available), and information on the rest of the program page for confirmation for your program.
 Not sure how to find the program page on our website?
 Use the Program Search and click on the program name to access the relevant page.